 It looked sad and forlorn sitting by the side of the Creamery road as though it knew that it had long been abandoned.
-I first noticed it one rainy afternoon when I was almost seven years old.
-I can still vividly recall the sweet scent of wild honeysuckle, hanging heavily on the air that day.
+I first noticed it one rainy afternoon when I was almost seven years old and I can still vividly recall the sweet scent of wild honeysuckle, hanging heavily on the air that day.
 At first glance, it was just another large, almost perfect, square shaped rock, covered with briars and moss, but there was an eerie attraction to it as if it wanted to tell me something.
 I didn't pay much attention that first time, as I was out rambling, but made a mental note to find out more about it and resolved to ask my father when I returned home.

 Rambling is good for the soul as it brings us back to the time when we all were nomads, with no constraints, and in the soft, warm, misty Irish rain it is a wonderful, almost spiritual experience.
 There is a sense of freedom that’s truly intoxicating.
 I went rambling most days after school and looked forward to the weekends.
 The secret was to get off the road as soon as possible and as I knew where all the openings in the hedges and the gaps in the walls were, I could be in that other wild, parallel world of nature in